 The student is notified of this requirement by mail prior to orientation and registration.
 Preparatory courses carry no college credit and do not count toward the 120 semester hours required for graduation.
 The Office of Undergraduate Admissions must be provided proof of a student’s successful completion of a preparatory course before the student can continue enrollment beyond 12 semester hours at UWF.

-Many courses require prerequisites and/or corequisites.
-These requirements are included in the specific course descriptions.
-A prerequisite is a course in which credit must be earned prior to enrollment in a specific course.
-A corequisite is a course that must be taken concurrently with or prior to a specific course.
-Students must have completed the required prerequisites and register for or have completed corequisites prior to registration for the specific course.
+A prerequisite is a course in which credit must be earned prior to enrollment in another course.
+A corequisite is a course that must be taken concurrently with another course.
+A concurrent prerequisite may be taken either prior to or at the same time (concurrently) as another course.
+These requirements are included in the course search.
 It is the student’s responsibility to review prerequisite and corequisite information as stated in the course description.
-Non-Degree students should contact the academic department for permission to enter any course that requires a prerequisite.
+Non-degree students should contact the academic department for permission to enter any course that requires a prerequisite.
+Students who have not successfully completed the specific courses identified may not take the course without permission.
+Departments that enforce prerequisites will cancel the registration in a course of a student who does not meet the course prerequisites.
+A student whose registration is cancelled will be notified via his/her UWF email account.

 Unless otherwise stipulated by external accreditation agreements, students whose academic programs require courses in other disciplines shall be given the same access to those courses as students in those majors.

 Students who wish to study or do research under the direction of a faculty member for topics or areas not detailed in regularly scheduled courses may make arrangements for such study as a directed independent study.
 Credit hours and requirements are determined by the director of the study.
-Registration requires the approval of the faculty member who will supervise the study and the student’s advisor.
+Registration requires the approval of the faculty member who will supervise the study and the student’s advisor, and completion of the Variable Credit Hour Registration form.
 In the College of Business, all directed independent studies also require the approval of the appropriate department chair.
 Directed studies are available for approved subject area prefixes and levels and are designated by the last three digits of the course number.
 For example, ARH 4905 designates a senior level directed independent study in art history.

 Courses at the 5000 level may apply to either a graduate or undergraduate degree program; however, a student may not receive both graduate and undergraduate credit for the same course, and the course may only be used for one program.
 Juniors and seniors may enroll for 5000 level courses that will be included in their undergraduate program if they indicate this designation at the time of registration.
 Except in unusual cases, undergraduate students are restricted to 5000 level courses.
 Only undergraduate students who have maintained a “B” average in courses numbered 3000 and above are permitted to enroll in graduate courses.
 For specific course requirements, students should contact the major department and refer to graduate course requirements in the catalog.